NickGayda/Frontend-Career-Path/Web dev basics/README.md

-Learn HTML and CSS course provided through Scrimba. https://scrimba.com/learn/htmlandcss/
+Module 2

+Web dev basics
+Learn the very basics of HTML and CSS.
+Start creating layouts, and style them how you want.